MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/woodgrove-scenario.md

 ## Step 2 - Customize the default change request form

 The second step in the Woodgrove Bank customization scenario is to customize the default Change Request form, which is Microsoft.EnterpriseManagement.ServiceManager.ChangeManagement.Forms.ChangeRequestForm.
 Ken wants to rearrange some fields on the form and then add the Woodgrove Bank logo.
-Before Ken starts, he views the fields in the form to see how the values change according to the properties that are selected.
+Before Ken starts, they view the fields in the form to see how the values change according to the properties that are selected.

  Next, Ken opens the **ServiceManager.ChangeManagement.Library.mp** management pack file in the Service Manager Authoring Tool, he customizes the form, and then saves the management pack file.
-Later, he must import the customized management pack into the Service Manager console.
+Later, they must import the customized management pack into the Service Manager console.

 ### View the System.AddComputerForm form